JesseKruga/No-show-appointment-analysis/README.md

 # No-show-appointment-analysis
 This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
 A number of characteristics about the patient are included in each row.
+This datset was analysed to get useful information on the hospital's patients and procedures